bensheldon/good_job/README.md

     YourJob.set(queue: :some_queue, wait: 5.minutes, priority: 10).perform_later
     ```

-1. In development, GoodJob executes jobs immediately.
+1. In development, GoodJob executes jobs immediately in a separate thread (async mode).
 In production, GoodJob provides different options:

     - By default, GoodJob separates job enqueuing from job execution so that jobs can be scaled independently of the web server.
 Use the GoodJob command-line tool to execute jobs: